jtl5770/goleds/README.md

 #### List of producers

-* **SensorLedProducer**: As described above and shown in the video at the top of the page: grow-stay-shring effect reacting on triggers from the IR sensors
+* **SensorLedProducer**: As described above and shown in the video at the top of the page: grow-stay-shrink effect reacting on triggers from the IR sensors.
 * **MultiBlopProducer**: Can be seen in the video on top _after_ the grow-stay-shrink cycle of the SensorLedProducers have ended - multiple, slowly moving blobs of color.
-Will be started after the cycle automatically if enabled in the config file.
+Will be started after the cycle automatically, if enabled in the config file.
 * **CylonProducer**: A simple red "eye" moving around the LED Stripes.
 Will also be started by the end of the SensorLedProducers cycle, if enabled in the config file.
+This can be a good start to hack up other effects.

 https://github.com/jtl5770/goleds/assets/24967370/865c70b6-cc20-4b60-899c-8e9182680e21

 * **NightLightProducer**: All LEDs getting the same color, depending on time of the night.
-See config file for details
+See config file for details of configuration.

 ### How to start the program on the Raspberry Pi

 The SPI library used really wants to have full priority for getting its timing right.
-My best experience comes from having it run in real time mode like this (Linux, don't know how the equivalent works on other OSs):
+My best experience comes from having it run in real time priority like this (Linux, don't know how the equivalent works on other OSs):

 `chrt 99 /path/to/goleds/goleds_pi -real`

 The program is called `goleds_pi` here as it is cross compiled via `build.sh` for ARM on my development machine.
+And you probably need to run it as root to get access to the GPIO pins.
+I have this started in the `/etc/rc.local` script anyway, so permissions are not a problem.

 The command line switch `-real` is needed to tell the program to really try to interact with the GPIO and SPI on the Pi (see next